daniele3b/SafeWater/Assignment2/evaluation.md

 ## Setup the monitoring profile

 In order to monitor devices we need to create a **monitoring profile**, it can be created from the GUI.
 The profile used for my experiments is posted below.
 You can find detailed info about monitoring at this [link](https://iot-lab.github.io/docs/tools/consumption-monitoring/).
+(Note: if you want to plot data you need to connect to ssh using the parameter -X)

 ![Monitoring profile](https://github.com/daniele3b/SafeWater/blob/main/images/monitoring_profile.png)